About the course

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Theology and Religion and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Theology and Religion.
 In such circumstances, a second internal supervisor may be appointed.

 The course is assessed on the basis of four elements, which may include a combination of written examination papers, short essays and/or long essay.
 One of the elements is a thesis based on independent scholarly research, which may contribute to a future research degree.

 Two units, amounting to 40% of the course, will be assessed in the first year, with the remaining units, including the dissertation, assessed in the second year.
 The precise units assessed in the first year will be determined by the subject stream the student is studying.
 The focus of essays and dissertation topics is decided by the student, subject to advice from the supervisor and final approval by the Graduate Studies Committee of the Faculty of Theology and Religion.

 There may be an oral examination (viva voce) on your dissertation topic and wider knowledge of your field of study.

 Students who leave the University of Oxford with graduate degrees in theology enter a variety of careers all around the world.

-Over half of those who gain an MSt or MPhil degree proceed to further, usually doctoral study.
-Most of the others secure employment as, for example, school teachers, civil servants or parliamentary research assistants, or go on to work with non-governmental organisations or in the media and journalism.
+Many of those who gain an MSt or MPhil degree proceed to further, usually doctoral study.
+Most of the others secure employment as, for example, teachers, civil servants or parliamentary research assistants, or go on to work with non-governmental organisations or in the media and journalism.